microsoft/TypeScript-wiki/tsconfig.json.md

 }
 ```

 ## Details
 The `"compilerOptions"` property can be omitted, in which case the compiler's defaults are used.
 See our full list of supported [[Compiler Options]].

-If no `"files"` property is present in a `tsconfig.json`, the compiler defaults to including all files in the containing directory and subdirectories.
-When a `"files"` property is specified, only those files are included.
+If no `"files"` property is present in a `tsconfig.json`, the compiler defaults to including all TypeScript (\*.ts or \*.tsx) files in the containing directory and subdirectories.
+When a `"files"` property is present, only the specified files are included.

-If the `"exclude"` property is specified, the compiler includes all files in the containing directory and subdirectories except for those files that are excluded.
+If the `"exclude"` property is specified, the compiler includes all TypeScript (\*.ts or \*.tsx) files in the containing directory and subdirectories except for those files or folders that are excluded.

 The `"files"` property cannot be used in conjunction with the `"exclude"` property.
 If both are specified then the `"files"` property takes precedence.